Jackyjjc/p2p-monopoly-money/INTERFACES_AND_EVENTS.md

 PeerService emits the following events:

 1. **`status`**
    Emitted when the connection status to the signal server changes.
-Payload: ConnectionStatus enum value.

 2. **`peer:connect`**
    Emitted when a new peer connection is established.
 Payload: remotePeerId (string).